JohanNorberg/mm_us24el/README.md

 Same as Monte Carlo except it moves <25% to 0% and >75% to 100%.
 For example this gives Texas (https://manifold.markets/ManifoldPolitics/which-party-will-win-the-us-preside-2ad2e0596c59) 100% to Republicans.

-## TODO: Adjusted with Correlations Monte Carlo Simulation
+## Adjusted with Correlations Monte Carlo Simulation

 Uses https://manifold.markets/EvanDaniel/pairwise-state-results-which-pairs to adjust the Monte Carlo simulation based on correlations between states.